Skip to main content

 StepActionDetails & Command

-2Navigate to the Backtrader plot directory.Inside site-packages, go to backtrader/plot/.
-The file you need is called locator.py.
+2Go to the Backtrader plot directory.Inside site-packages, navigate to backtrader/plot/.
+The file is locator.py.

-4Verify the fix.Try running your Backtrader plotting script again.
-The import error should now be gone.
+4Verify.Run your Backtrader plot script again.
+The error should be gone.

 Why This Works (And Other Options)

 2. Check for a Backtrader update.
-Sometimes, the fix has already been applied in a newer commit on the project's GitHub repository.
-Look at the Backtrader GitHub page to see if there's a more recent version or a direct patch you can reference.
+The fix may already be in a newer commit on the Backtrader GitHub page.

 Making Your Charts Clearer for Any Time Period

-You can also control how much room your main data and your indicators take up.
-This is where rowsmajor and rowsminor come in.
+You can also control how much space your main data and indicators get with rowsmajor and rowsminor.

 ParameterDefault ValueWhat It Means

-rowsmajor5The main price/volume charts get 5 parts of the vertical space.
+rowsmajor5Main price/volume charts get 5 parts of vertical space.

-rowsminor1The indicator subcharts below get 1 part of the vertical space.
+rowsminor1Indicator sub-charts get 1 part of vertical space.

-So, the main chart is five times taller than each indicator pane.
-This is a great starting point.
+Main chart is five times taller than each indicator pane.
+Good starting point.

 Working with Custom Indicators and Observers

-First, let's talk about the legend label—that's the text next to your indicator line on the chart.
-By default, it might just show the indicator's name.
-To add useful details, like the specific settings you used, you implement the _plotlabel() method.
+First, _plotlabel() controls the legend label — the text next to your indicator line.
+By default it shows the indicator's name.
+To add useful details like the period you used, implement this method.

-Think of it like this: the method should return a list of the values you want to appear in parentheses after the indicator's main name.
-For example, the classic RSI indicator uses this to show its period and the type of moving average it's using, but only when you've chosen a setting that's not the default.
-This way, the chart immediately tells you exactly how the indicator was calculated.
+The method returns a list of values that appear in parentheses after the indicator name.
+RSI uses this to show its period and moving average type, but only when they're not the defaults.
+The chart tells you exactly how the indicator was configured.

 def _plotlabel(self):